tt-isv-org/scc/article-intro/README.md

 ![flow](images/flow.png)

 1. The RBAC/Cluster administrator creates a role which is assigned a security context constraint
-1. The administrator then assigns roles to both programmer and deployer user accounts
+1. The administrator grants "deployment" permissions to the deployer user account
-1. The programmer develops an application or service
+1. Outside the OpenShift cluster environment, the programmer develops an application or service, and ...
-1. The deployer accepts the application
+1. Delivers the application to the deployer
 1. The deployer creates a pod deployment manifest that may or may not requests additional capabilities
 1. The manifest is processed by the OpenShift container platform
-1. OpenShift compares the pod request against the associated SCC
+1. The pod is deployed in the OpenShift container platform
-1. If the requested capabilities are allowed by the SCC, OpenShift deploys the pod containing the application
+1. When OpenShift attempts to start the pod, it compares the pods requested capabilities against the SCC associated with the pod owner.
+If the SCC has all of the capabilities the pod requests, the cluster will allow the pod to start.
+Otherwise, the pod will fail with some specific start-failed error status.

 Now that we have a high-level view of how deployment security is handled on an OpenShift container platform, let's dig into the details.

 ## Default SCCs